serokell/blog-posts/typescript-for-haskellers/article.md

 So, with them, we can create another level of abstraction.
 For example, imagine that your generic type is not just a specific type, but a type constructor like `Map` or `Array` that is waiting for its own generic type to be specified.

-Let's take a look on example of theoretical implementation, which, unfortunately, TypeScript's type system doesn't allow.
+Let's take a look at an example of a theoretical implementation, which, unfortunately, TypeScript's type system doesn't allow.

 ```typescript
 interface Collection<F> {